SuitcaseCoder/poke-project/pokemon.md

    - a button with an id of `catch-btn`;

 ### Challenge
-   Using jquery or DOM manipulation (your choice), create an static app that allows users to click on the `catch 'em all` button that will display a random pokemon's name and image.
+   Using jquery or DOM manipulation (your choice), create a static app that allows users to click on the `I Choose You!` button that will display a random pokemon's name and image plus 3 more details (your choice) about that pokemon.

    A user should be able to continue "catching" random pokemon and see them appear on the page.

 ### BONUS: